trumbitta/measurence-technical-assessment/array-flatten/README.md

 Runs the test suite, watches for changes in `.spec.ts` files, and shows a coverage report on exit (`CTRL-C`)

 `npm run dist`
 Builds a distribution in the `dist` directory

+After a successful dist, you can run it with `node dist/index.js`.